nicoabarca/mddrt/README.md

-# mpdrt
+# mddrt
-A Python package to visualize Multi-perspective Directly Rooted Trees
+A Python package for Multi-Dimension Directly Rooted Trees visualization.